 The truth is, there is no one single food or recipe that’s going to boost your immunity.
 Instead, several complex factors contribute to immunity.
 Nutrition plays a crucial role in your health.
 It’s essential to look at your diet to make sure it provides all the nutrients your body needs to keep your immune system functioning correctly.
 By focusing on tasty recipes with plenty of antioxidants, minerals, and vitamins, you can help strengthen your immune systems naturally.

-A smoothie is a quick and easy way to give your immune system a boost.
+A smoothie is a quick and easy way to give your immune system a boost with tasty recipes that focus on frozen or seasonal fruits and veggies.
 Smoothie combinations are practically endless.
 Include immune-boosting foods like:

 Simply mix all your ingredients in a smoothie maker or blender.
 Try adding seeds like chia seeds or flaxseeds for an extra crunch.
 I love this immune-boosting green smoothie from FoodieCrush.